adaltas/node-masson/core/ntp/install.coffee.md

 ## Synchronization

-      # Note, no NTPD server may be available yet, no solution at the moment
-      # to wait for an available NTPD server
+Note, no NTPD server may be available yet, no solution at the moment to wait for an available NTPD server.

       @system.execute
         header: 'Synchronization'
         cmd: """